|

-Wedding Planning Tips, Documentary Wedding Photographer.
+Wedding Planning Tips From a Documentary Wedding Photographer.

 • Finally from a photographer, please remember that we need to get to the ceremony, park and be ready for your arrival.
 This means I need to leave before you.
 Often your wedding car will pull straight up outside the venue, they don’t need to worry about parking.
-I love the photos of you in your dress and everyone seeing you for the first time.
-So just think about your photographer leaving around 15 minutes before you, then factor that in to your timings.
+I love the photos of you in your dress / outfits and everyone seeing you for the first time.
+So just think about your photographer leaving around 15 – 30 minutes before you, then factor that in to your timings.

 After the Ceremony

 • As a documentary wedding photographer I rarely pose anything during the day.
 However some couples obviously do want family formals and some portraits.
 Just think about what photos you want before the day.
 Sort a list with your photographer and just think they will always take longer than you think.
 Doing formals closely after the ceremony means everyone is there, so grab your nana and get those photos ticked off nice and early.
 It’s also a good idea to have a groomsman or bridesmaid or both in charge of rounding people up.
 They will often know people better than the photographer so they can get the next group ready, this saves time.
 Give them a list, pen and the power!
+I still think the period immediately after the ceremony is one of the best, all the emotion, hugs and excitement.
+I think it’s nice to give yourself some time to take it all in and enjoy it.
+But then get on with those group photos so they are done!

 • Confetti, if you are planning to use it, check with the venue if you can use it and if so where.
 The best way is to get groomsmen or bridesmaids to hand it out at the door as everyone leaves the ceremony.
 Speak to your photographer or wedding planner about how you want to set it up.
 Consider the wind direction as well!
 If you are using a venue such as The Normans in York, they allow you to use confetti inside the ceremony barn.
 Simply place the confetti on peoples seats and as you walk down the aisle after the ceremony prepare to be covered in confetti!
 It makes for great photos as well.
+As always with confetti, more is always better.

 • Finally think about the period after the ceremony before you sit down for speeches or food.
 There is often a little while, it can be great to have some entertainment.
 If the weather works then some popular options are giant Jenga, garden games, magician, croquet and a whole host of amazing things to keep everyone entertained.
+Last year I had axe throwing or how about a nerf war?!

 Documentary Wedding Photographer